Kärcher Premium Hose Reel HR 7.315 Kit 1/2

 Premium Hose Reel HR 7.315 Kit 1/2"

 Watering Station for the practical and space-saving stowage of hoses and garden accessories.
-With removable drum, storage possibility for nozzles, spray guns, and spray lances and spacious storage box.
-Fully equipped.
+With removable drum, storage for nozzles, spray guns, and spray lances and spacious storage box.

 Features and benefits